 4. About 47 percent of Madagascar's population is illiterate.
-For social and cultural reasons or simply through lack of money, education is not a priority among families; only 5 percent of household budgets goes on schooling.
+For social and cultural reasons or simply through lack of money, education is not a priority among families; only 5 percent of household budgets is spent on education.
 Tuléar province has the highest rate of illiteracy - 71 percent.
 One of the factors limiting access to education is the irregular distribution of schools in the country.
 Many of them are difficult to reach and children are forced to travel long distances to go to school.
 The fact that they eat no breakfast means that they are hungry when they get there.
-Children whose parents have little learning grow up in an unsettled rather than an educative environment.
+Children whose parents have had little or no schooling grow up in an unsettled rather than an educative environment.
 Despite a series of measures taken by the Government to subsidize the cost to parents of sending their children to school, the net school attendance rate among the poorest segments of the population remains low at 59 percent.